 Dividend aristocrats are exchange-traded companies that distinguish themselves by paying a constant dividend.

-Dividend aristocrats have steadily increased their dividends over a period of at least 25 years, and these companies are characterized by continuity that makes it fairly easy for investors to plan.
+They have steadily increased their dividends over a period of at least 25 years, and these companies are characterized by the continuity that makes it fairly easy for investors to plan.

-Dividend aristocrats, also known as dividend kings, can thus conclude with a fundamentally sound business model, so many investors use this quality feature to invest specifically in these equity securities.
+Also known as dividend kings they can thus conclude with a fundamentally sound business model, so many investors use this quality feature to invest specifically in these equity securities.
 Instead of zero interest rates, the investor receives a dividend yield of 2.5% on average, which rises annually and is considered extremely safe due to the aristocrat status.